- Jobber Blueprint /

 - Services list showing which roofing services you’ll provide to customers (e.g., roof inspection, roof replacement), as well as any seasonal services that’ll keep you earning income during the off-season

-- Pricing strategy, including prices for your roofing installation and roof repair services
+- Pricing strategy that includes prices for your roofing installation and roof repair services

-- Market analysis showing what the income potential is for a roofer in your service area
+- Market analysis showing what the income potential is for a roofer and the revenue potential for a roofing company in your service area

 - Competitive analysis outlining competing roofing companies in your neighborhood and what makes you stand out

-- Marketing plan explaining how you’ll reach ideal customers, including tactics and costs
+- Marketing plan explaining how you’ll reach ideal customers, including tactics, costs, and goals

 - Financial plans, including startup costs, operating costs, and expected revenue